BBC-Esq/VectorDB-Plugin-for-LM-Studio/README.md

 <a name="top"></a>

 # **URGENT - The readme has been updated as of August 13, 2023 at 9:10 p.m.
-Apparently, the prior instructions instaled requirements first, which overrode some of the packages that PyTorch + CUDA needed...so follow the new instructions.**
+Apparently, the prior instructions installed requirements first, which overrode some of the packages that PyTorch + CUDA needed...so follow the new instructions.**

 # ChromaDB Plugin for LM Studio